KUBDatalab/beginning-R/setup.md

 ## Setup instructions

+> ## Where to install?
+>
+> Please do NOT install R and RStudio on Onedrive or other clouddrives.
+> R will work but you will not be able to install the extensions to R
+> that you will need in this course!
+>
+{: .caution}

 **R** and **RStudio** are separate downloads and installations.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes